Grok (chatbot): Applications

-Grok is integrated with the social media platform X and has a standalone website.
+Grok is integrated with the social media platform X social network and has a standalone website.
 Apps for iOS and Android were released in early 2025.
 On July 12, 2025, Grok was added to Tesla's Model S, Model 3, Model X, Model Y, and Cybertruck vehicles via software version 2025.26.
 While the update provided in-car chatbot functionality, it did not give Grok control over vehicle functions.

 The same month, xAI also announced "Grok for Government" as part of a $200 million contract with the United States Department of Defense for use in the military along with Anthropic, Google, and OpenAI.
+The Pentagon's AI chief said that Grok was being used in Project Maven, a system that was used in Operation Epic Fury strikes during the 2026 Iran war.

+In August 2026, "Grok for Government" (by Starshield AI) was added to the GenAI.mil platform alongside ChatGPT, providing personnel with deep-thinking inference and secure enterprise capabilities.
+The tool is accredited for Controlled Unclassified Information (CUI) at Impact Level 5 (IL5).
+Under a separate General Services Administration (GSA) agreement, Grok is available to federal agencies for unclassified use until March 20, 2027, at 42 cents per instance.

 Features

 Tone of responses

 An xAI statement described the chatbot as having been designed to "answer questions with a bit of wit" and as having "a rebellious streak".
 It said that the bot had been "modeled after The Hitchhiker's Guide to the Galaxy, so intended to answer almost anything".
 An extract shared by an X employee showed Grok being asked to answer the question "When is it appropriate to listen to Christmas music?" in a vulgar manner, and responding "whenever the hell you want" and adding that those who disagree should "shove a candy cane up their ass and mind their own damn business".

 The chatbot had a "fun mode", self-described as "edgy", and by Vice as "incredibly cringey", but this mode was removed in December 2024.
 Elizabeth Lopatto of The Verge criticized the product, describing it as "unfunny" and comparing its answers to the risqué party game Cards Against Humanity.
 Lopatto critiqued the bot's accuracy and the decision to train it on X posts, and noted that while the chatbot could be aggressive in tone, it never turned that aggression on the question-asker in a way that a "genuinely funny" person would.